Laura Martignon: Education

 Martignon obtained a bachelor's degree in Mathematics at Universidad Nacional de Colombia in Bogotà in 1971, a master's degree in Mathematics in 1975, and then graduated as a Doctor. rer. nat. in Mathematics at the University of Tübingen in 1978.
-She obtained her "emquadramento" (tenure) at the University of Brasilia in 1984 and her German Habilitation in Neuroinformatics at the University of Ulm, Germany, in 1998.
+She obtained her "emquadramento" (tenure) at the University of Brasília in 1984 and her German Habilitation in Neuroinformatics at the University of Ulm, Germany, in 1998.